-The Greek researcher Herodotus of Halicarnassus, who often mentions Sardes and is our main sources for its early history, the city was the capital of ancient Lydia, the kingdom founded by king Gyges (r. c.680-c.644).
-The city is older - there are finds that date back to the Bronze Age - but archaeologists have discovered that Sardes rose to prominence in the age of Gyges.
-In the second quarter of the seventh century, after the Cimmerians had raided Anatolia and had destroyed the Phrygian Empire, Sardes became a more impressive town.
+According to the Greek researcher Herodotus of Halicarnassus, who often mentions Sardes and is our main source for its early history, the city was the capital of ancient Lydia, the kingdom founded by king Gyges (r. c.680-c.644).
+The city is older - there are finds that date back to the Bronze Age - but archaeologists have confirmed that Sardes rose to prominence in the mid-seventh century, the age of Gyges.
+After the Cimmerians had raided Anatolia and had destroyed the Phrygian Empire, Sardes became a more impressive town.

-The source of its wealth was the fertile plain north of the city, which allowed a large population to be fed, and the Pactolus, a little river that contained gold dust.
+The source of its wealth was the fertile plain north of the city, which allowed a large population to be fed.
+Another important source of wealth was the Pactolus, a little river that contained gold dust.
 It is probably no coincidence that the world's first coins were minted in Sardes.

 The last king of independent Lydia was the proverbially rich Croesus.
-In his age, Sardes was a large city that had trade contacts with Greece in the west and the Black Sea area.
-Archaeological research has brought to light the market area and has shown that the temple of Artemis/Cybele, which was to become one of the most splendid monuments of Asia Minor, already existed in these days.
+In his age, Sardes was a large city with trade contacts with Greece in the west and the Black Sea area in the north.
+Archaeological research has brought to light the Lydian market area and has shown that the temple of Artemis/Cybele, which was to become one of the most splendid monuments of Asia Minor, already existed in these days.
 The citadel was occupied as well, while the Lydian kings were buried directly north of the city, at Bin Tepe.

 After c.547, the Persian king Cyrus the Great captured Sardes (more...) and made it the western capital of his empire.
-From here, the Persians ruled the Yaunâ, notorious pirates and clever salesmen from the west, which are better known to us as the Greeks.
+From here, the Persians ruled the Yaunâ, notorious pirates and clever salesmen, better known to us as the Greeks.

-At the beginning of the fifth century, the Yaunâ revolted and destroyed the lower part of Sardes.
-The citadel remained uncaptured and the Persians were able to retaliate: many Greeks who had taken part in the raid, perished on their way home,note[Herodotus, Histories 5.99-102.] and the Persians brought the war to the Greek homeland in the years 492-479.
+At the beginning of the fifth century, the Yaunâ revolted and destroyed the lower part of Sardes.note[Herodotus, Histories 5.100-102.]
+The citadel remained uncaptured and the Persians were able to retaliate: many Greeks who had taken part in the raid, perished on their way back home,note[Herodotus, Histories 5.99-102.] and the Persians brought the war to the Greek homeland in the years 492-479.

 Eventually, their expedition forces were defeated, but at least, the Greeks recognized that they should leave Sardes to the Persians, and during the next century and a half, Sardes was the place from which gold was sent to the Yaunâ, who were thus divided and controlled.
 Diplomatic control could be even more direct: in 387/386, Sardes was the place where the Persian nobleman Tiribazus dictated the terms of the King's Peace to the Greeks.note[Xenophon, Hellenica 5.1.30.]